Nephila pilipes: Habitat and distribution

 N. pilipes prefers moist habitats with no direct sunlight.
-It can be found in Japan, China, Vietnam, Cambodia, Taiwan, Malaysia, Singapore, Myanmar, Indonesia, Thailand, Laos, Philippines, Sri Lanka, India, Pakistan, Nepal, Papua New Guinea, and Australia.
+It can be found in Japan, China, Hong Kong, Macau, Taiwan, Vietnam, Cambodia, Malaysia, Singapore, Myanmar, Indonesia, Thailand, Laos, Philippines, Sri Lanka, India, Pakistan, Nepal, Papua New Guinea, and Australia.
 In Australia, most N. pilipes are found in rainforest habitats in northern and eastern Australia, where climate is humid and vegetation offers shade against direct sunlight.
 In general, N. pilipes are distributed along coastal lines, where precipitation is ample.
 However, reports show that N. pilipes can be found in dry sclerophyll and low shrublands, hundred miles away from the coast.
 N. pilipes can survive in many climate types, including temperate coastal, Mediterranean, subtropical and tropical savannah climates.
 They construct webs in bushes and trees, near surface water, and against buildings and other terrain structures.
 To reduce heat from the sun, like other spiders, Nephila spp. has a thermoregulatory behavior.
-Experiments show that when the temperature reaches 32 °C, Nephila spp. will adjust the angle between its body and the incoming sunlight, orienting its abdomen towards the sun but keeping the cephalothorax parallel to the web.
+Experiments show that when the temperature reaches 32 C, Nephila spp. will adjust the angle between its body and the incoming sunlight, orienting its abdomen towards the sun but keeping the cephalothorax parallel to the web.
 When temperature further rises, it will align the full body along the sunlight direction, further reducing the area that is receiving heat from the sun.
-At temperature above 40 °C, Nephila spp. will abandon the web.
-Unlike other relatives, the distribution of N. pilipes doesn't depend on seasons.
+At temperature above 40 C, Nephila spp. will abandon the web.
+Unlike other relatives, the distribution of N. pilipes does not depend on seasons.
 Adult females are active throughout four seasons and continuously lay eggs.
 Adult males are present in the population for longer times than females.

 Diet

 Nephila spp. prey upon only a few species.
 Nephila spp. will remove some specific insects from their webs.
 They avoid vespid wasps, alate ants, and other insects that secrete distasteful compounds.
-Due to Nephila’s large body size, it can prey on insects with a broad size range, from 2 mm to even larger size than themselves.
-They adopt different strategies for different sizes of preys.
-Small preys are directly caught and removed from the web.
-For larger ones, they inject venom and wait for the decease of their prey.
-However, Nephila spp. have a dramatic change in predation style from the spiderling to adulthood.
+Due to Nephila's large body size, it can prey on insects with a broad size range, from 2 mm to even larger sizes than themselves.
+They adopt different strategies for different sizes of prey.
+Small prey are directly caught and removed from the web.
+For larger prey, they inject venom and wait.
+However, Nephila spp. have a dramatic change in predation style from the spiderling stage to adulthood.
 During the spiderling stage, they feed collectively on a common web.
 Upon reaching adulthood, they construct their own webs.
 Nephila spp. also reserve food caches to deal with periods of food shortage.
 They wrap surplus prey in silk and store them in the hub of the web.
 The silk covering can significantly reduce water loss due to evaporation.
-Food cache can reduce weight loss during periods with limited preys.
+Food cache can reduce weight loss during periods with limited prey.

 It has been reported that some N. pilipes can adjust the ultraviolet radiation reflected by stripes on their body to attract preys that are UV light oriented.
 The bands on the legs and body of N. pilipes can reflect UV radiation, so they are more visible to flying insects.
 The contrast of colors makes them look like food sources for insects, rather than a predator spider.